+The PCBU must ensure that RPE is fitted correctly for each worker by conducting fit testing.
 Fit testing ensures that workers are wearing proper fitting RPE.
 As facial characteristics vary from person to person, it’s unlikely that one model or size of RPE will fit everyone.
 The RPE must be appropriate for the size of the face.
-In addition, some types of RPE (such as negative pressure respirators – those where you suck air through a filter cartridge) must gave a tight seal around the face to be effective.
+In addition, some types of RPE (such as negative pressure respirators – those where you suck air through a filter cartridge) must give a tight seal around the face to be effective.

-- engage a competent person to conduct a qualitative fit test
+- engage a competent person to conduct a qualitative or quantitative fit test

-- repeat fit testing at least yearly or if there is a significant change in the wearer’s facial characteristics (eg change in weight, substantial dental work), as per recommendations in AS/NZS 1715:2009.
+- repeat fit testing at least yearly or if there is a significant change in the wearer’s facial characteristics (for example, change in weight, substantial dental work), as per recommendations in AS/NZS 1715:2009.

 Note: Facial hair and stubble (even one day’s growth) make it almost impossible to get a good seal.
 If your workers have beards you will need to consider providing other forms of RPE that do not rely on a tight face fit.
 Jewellery, glasses, long hair and makeup can also compromise face fit.